Post updated: October 18, 2020

 Of course, this isn’t to say that I eliminated everything that fell below a certain dollar amount—there’s a lot to be said for a gig that you love or even just contributes to your reputation.

-But, anything that was particularly low-paying and I was OK parting with?
+But, anything that was particularly low-paying and I was okay parting with?
 I did so.
+Goodbye.

-That freed up time that I could either use toward my personal life (I had honestly forgotten what that was for a while) or dedicate to existing, higher-paying clients who wanted more work from me—yet I hadn’t been able to accommodate with my full schedule.
+That freed up time that I could either use toward my personal passions and interests (I had honestly forgotten what those were for a while) or dedicate those newfound hours to existing, higher-paying clients who wanted more work from me—yet I hadn’t been able to accommodate with my full schedule.

 The result?
 I worked way less in 2017 than I did in 2016, but I earned approximately $22,000 more.
 It’s crazy, but it’s true.